 Hong Kong SAR is an exciting destination and one can’t help but fall in love with the city when surveying it from the shores of iconic Victoria Harbour, looking out over the impressive skyline that frames it.
 The lush mountains surrounding the city offers a contrast in landscape and to view the city and harbour from these mountainous vantage points makes for some of the most fantastic views of any city in the world.
 With many interesting sights, beautiful parks and nature areas and a mild climate, this city is always a joy to visit.

-Cheap flights to and from Hong Kong: HK Express currently operates flights into and out of Hong Kong International Airport from many popular cities in Japan, Korea, Thailand, Vietnam, Cambodia, Mariana Islands (US), Taiwan and Mainland China.
+Cheap flights to and from Hong Kong: HK Express currently operates flights into and out of Hong Kong International Airport from many popular cities in Japan, Korea, Thailand, Vietnam, Cambodia, Mariana Islands (US), Taiwan and Chinese mainland.
 Please use our search feature above to find the cheapest flights for your date of travel!

 Hong Kong is governed by a single local authority and as such there is no local government.
 There are however 18 geographic regions for administrative purposes, each being represented by a local council.
 Lantau Island, location of the international airport, is the largest of these regions and is by itself, region 1.
 Four of these districts or regions make up Hong Kong Island while a further 6 line the Harbour on its north side, Kowloon City being one of them.
 Districts are linked with motorways, ferries and the MTR (Mass Transit Railway).